matteematt/VisBruf/README.md

 - To load a brainfuck file run `$ visbuf -f filename`
 - Or enter commands in the prompt `@ commands`

+## Simple Mode

+Simple mode will only respond to the eight brainfuck commands, and can load a file from the command line arguments with the `-f` flag.
+Simple mode will still show the data in memory, although the memory viewer cannot be controlled.
+To launch the program in simple mode use the `-s` or `--simple-mode` flags.
+Simple mode flag must be the first flag in the list if used.

 ## Tests

 This is still a work in progress.
 Some example brainfuck files online are working correctly, others are not